 Best for: Any conditions where you want a mix of tracking and maneuverability

-This fin placement will give you the best all-around SUP performance.
-It will give you control, stability and speed.
+This fin placement will give you the best all-around SUP performance and make it easy for you to start paddle boarding like a pro.
+It will give you control, stability and speed as you ride on the water.
 This is the standard fin placement for recreational paddle boarding.
 We recommend starting with this placement, then experimenting with other placements when you’re ready.